shingoinstitute/shingo-dev-environment/README.md

 # Shingo Development Environment Script

-A script to create development environments for the Shingo stack Will install dependencies (For platforms running Ubuntu), and clone development repositories
+A script to create development environments for the Shingo stack.
+Will install dependencies (For platforms running Ubuntu), and clone development repositories